 General Information about the IDD Psychology Program

-One of eight graduate degree program areas of Ohio State University’s Department of Psychology, the Intellectual and Developmental Disabilities (IDD) Psychology Graduate Program offers a scientist-practitioner model of training in the area of IDD, concerning children and adults with intellectual disability, autism spectrum disorder, and other related disabilities.
+One of eight graduate degree program areas of Ohio State University’s Department of Psychology, the Intellectual and Developmental Disabilities (IDD) Psychology Graduate Program offers a clinical science model of training in the area of IDD, concerning children and adults with intellectual disability, autism spectrum disorder, and other related disabilities.
 Areas of emphasis include the diagnosis and treatment of mental health problems co-occurring with IDD, early intervention, problem (e.g., dangerous and destructive) behaviors, addiction, health disparities, and parent training.
 The hub of program activity is the Nisonger Center, a University Center for Excellence in Developmental Disabilities (UCEDD) devoted to the interdisciplinary study of IDD.
 Relevant experience at the Nisonger Center can be gained through a number of clinical activities, including its Diagnostic and Developmental Clinic, Neurodevelopmental Psychiatry Study Program, and Behavior Support Services.

 IDD Psychology is ideal for students who are interested in any area of research relevant to disabilities.
 Areas in which students have specialized in the past include instrument development, social supports, problem behavior and mental health problems, applied behavior analysis, and intervention.
 On a limited basis, admission is available within the IDD program for a joint IDD–Clinical track (APA-Approved).
 There are relatively few admissions for this specialization.

 Program of Study

 Students write a research-based master’s thesis in intellectual or developmental disabilities after two years of graduate study, then prepare for the Candidacy Examination (CE).
 Successful completion of the CE admits them to Ph.D. candidacy.
 The doctoral dissertation is based on research into an area of IDD psychology.
 Students in the clinical track are expected to complete a one year of pre-doctoral clinical internship.